wso2/docs-is/en/includes/guides/authentication/oidc/implement-oidc-hybrid-flow.md

 # Implement login using the OIDC Hybrid flow

-Hybrid flow is an authorization flow defined in the OpenID Connect specification that combines aspects of both the authorization code flow and the implicit flow.
+Hybrid flow is an authorization flow defined in the [OpenID Connect specification](https://openid.net/specs/openid-connect-core-1_0.html#HybridFlowAuth){target="_blank"} that combines aspects of both the authorization code flow and the implicit flow.
 Depending on the requested response type, the flow allows clients to receive both an authorization code and tokens in the authorization response.

 You may implement the hybrid flow using {{product_name}} by following the steps below.